-The Romans built one of their main army bases at York on the banks of the River Ouse in AD71 on a site now occupied by the cathedral.
-They encircled the town with walls, parts of which still remain near the Multangular Tower.
-The Danes occupied York in 867.
-The Roman defences were in poor repair and the Danes demolished all the towers save the Multangular Tower and repaired the walls.
+The Romans built one of their three permanent legionary fortresses at York or (Eboracum) on the banks of the River Ouse in AD71 on a 50 acre site now mainly occupied by the cathedral.
+At the end of the 2nd century they encircled the town with stone walls, parts of which still remain near the early 4th century ten-sided Multangular Tower.
+The Danes occupied York in 867 and as the Roman defences were in poor repair they demolished all the towers save the Multangular Tower and repaired the walls.
 The majority of the remaining walls date from the 12th - 14th century, with some reconstruction carried out in the 19th century.
 The walls are punctuated by four main gates, or 'bars' - Bootham Bar, Monk Bar, Walmgate Bar and Micklegate Bar.

 |Robin Hood Tower||Circular in design, it was built in 1888\89 on the site of an earlier tower.|

 |Monk Bar||Built in the 1300's, it is the most ornate of the gatehouses.
 The lowest floor was built in the 1300's, the second story being built in the 15th century.
 From 1577, the gatehouse was used as a prison.
 The Barbican was removed between 1815 and 1825 but it still retains is original portcullis.|

 |Red Tower||It was built in 1490 of red brick and its walls are four feet thick in places.
 It was damaged during the 1644 siege.|

 |Walmgate Bar||Walmgate Bar has an unusually well preserved barbican.|